 The .tx/config file contains project-wide options, such as the default Transifex host for all projects, which can be overridden on a resource level.
 Here's what each of the sections and options in the mean:

-- [project_slug.resource_slug]: your project and resource 'slugs', separated by a dot.
-These are the strings found on your project's URL and together they uniquely identify your translatable resource.
+- [project_slug.resource_slug]: Your project and resource slugs, separated by a dot.
+These slugs are found in your project's URL; together, they uniquely identify your translatable resources.

 - type: The i18n type of the resource.
-Transifex natively supports a number of user-formats file formats, also referred to as resource types.
-While Transifex does its best to guess your file type based on the file extension and contents, it ultimately requires you to define the resource type. or a list of the available resource types, please refer to Supported File Formats.
+Transifex natively supports a number of file formats, also referred to as resource types.
+While Transifex does its best to guess your file type based on the file extension and content, we ultimately requires you to specify the resource type.
+For a list of the available resource types, please refer to Supported File Formats.

-- file_filter: here we hold the expression used to identify translation files under the specific project. (optional)
+- file_filter: Here, we put the expression used to identify translation files in this project.
+(Optional)

 If you ever need to change the language of a file or correct the file path for a specific translation, you can edit this file directly.
 However, Transifex doesn't offer a way to revert your configuration changes.
 So be sure to back up the original file before making edits.

 By default, Transifex uses ISO 639-1 language codes.
 If you use language codes other than the standard ISO ones, the Transifex Client offers a quick and easy way to set up custom one-to-one language mappings.
 You'll just need to add a